Forget Trump and Biden. For Ukraine, the scandal is still corruption.

 Though shrouded in legal ambiguity, many hope the move to “audit” previous cases that were handled by former prosecutors with tarnished reputations might combat years of rampant corruption while allowing Ukraine to get in front of a worsening diplomatic crisis.

-“It’s very unpleasant because Ukraine became smashed into a very high-profile American scandal,” said David Sakvarelidze, a former Ukrainian deputy general prosecutor.
+“It’s very unpleasant because Ukraine became smashed into a very high-profile American scandal,” David Sakvarelidze, a former Ukrainian deputy general prosecutor, said.

 The prosecutor’s office said Friday that the review could include around 15 cases involving Burisma Holdings, the gas giant that employed former Vice President Joe Biden’s son as a board member from 2014 until early this year.